Securing IoT devices from DNS-based attacks

 DNS records are stored on the servers that are organized in a tree.
 Leaves of the tree are managed by cloud providers, internet providers, and other businesses, whereas roots are managed by an international organization IANA.

 DNS was conceived more than thirty years ago (RFC 1035).
-As such it doesn't have any encryption and trustworthiness built-in.
+As such it does not have any encryption and trustworthiness built-in.
 It is easy to spoof DNS name, to spoof DNS server address and to analyze DNS traffic going through your router.

 Cache poisoning attack